andygotz/tango-protocol-spec/source/index.rst

 Goal
 ----

-This documentation aims to formally describe Tango Controls Protocol.
+This documentation aims to describe Tango Controls Protocol formally.

-It SHELL provide a level of details which is enough to implement the Tango Controls Protocol on top of any suitable transport layer.
+It SHALL provide a level of details which is enough to implement the Tango Controls Protocol on top of any suitable transport layer.

-To rich the goal it SHELL provide description of semantic and behaviour of Tango Controls System actors, objects and concepts.
+To rich the goal, it SHALL describe semantic and behaviour of Tango Controls System's actors, objects and concepts.
 The specification MUST define specific data structures as well.

-The main concept of Tango Controls is :term:`Device` and the Tango Controls Protocol MUST provide marshaling of :term:`Device` objects.
-However, it SHELL not specify data structures serialisation as this belongs to a transport layer.
+The central concept of Tango Controls is :term:`Device` and the Tango Controls Protocol MUST provide marshalling of :term:`Device` objects.
+However, it SHALL not specify data structures serialisation as this belongs to a transport layer.

 Preamble